rfox12/quasar-typescript-starter/README.md

 ---

-New components should be generated based a user chosen default component style.
+New components should be generated based on user chosen default component style.
 Component with different styles can work together without problems AFAIK, but some requires particular libraries to be installed.
 Prompting the user to chose which one he wants could be an idea, adding all of them altogether another one.
 The component style could also be defined via an option on `quasar new component` command, like `--style=<composition|class|object>`

 Component styles:

 - [Composition API](https://github.com/vuejs/composition-api): currently available as a plugin to Vue2, it will be the official way to have TS support.
-It's currently in `0.x` stage, pretty stable but still fails on some edge cases.
-I've been using it for some time and helping pin-point some edge cases.
+It's currently in `0.x` stage.
+I've been using it for some time and helping pin-point some edge cases where it still fails, but overall is pretty stable.
 When Vue3 will be released, it will become the new standard, it will be enbedded into the core and the library won't be needed anymore.
 - [Classes](https://github.com/vuejs/vue-class-component) and [Decorators](https://github.com/kaorun343/vue-property-decorator): current most used TS solution so far, it heavily relies on Decorators which aren't still a well defined standard.
 Decorators proposal is having some hard times, going back and forth between T39 stages.
 It will still be supported in Vue3, but from what I read it won't have the core team focus anymore.
-- Object mode: good old plain object notation.
+- Object syntax: good old plain object notation.
 Can be used with TS, but it requires a lot of typings overhead and quirks to get it right, not recommended.

 // TODO: I'll put an example component and a possible template of every style into the repo to show them off.